slideflow/slideflow/README.md

   - [CPLEX](https://www.ibm.com/docs/en/icos/12.10.0?topic=v12100-installing-cplex-optimization-studio) 20.1.0 with [Python API](https://www.ibm.com/docs/en/icos/12.10.0?topic=cplex-setting-up-python-api)
   - _or_ [Pyomo](http://www.pyomo.org/installation) with [Bonmin](https://anaconda.org/conda-forge/coinbonmin) solver

-## Updates (1.3.0)
+## Updates (1.3.0-rc0)
-Please see the [Version 1.3.0 Release Notes](https://github.com/jamesdolezal/slideflow/releases/tag/1.3.0) for a summary of the latest updates and fixes.
+Please see the [Version 1.3.0-rc0 Release Notes](https://github.com/jamesdolezal/slideflow/releases/tag/1.3.0-rc0) for a summary of the latest updates and fixes in the latest release candidate.

 ## Installation
 Slideflow can be installed either with PyPI or as a Docker container.
 To install via pip: